shu-saiketsu/.github/profile/README.md

 ### 🔥 Frontend
 Communicates with the gateway to perform CRUD actions upon the user.
 Connects with Auth0 to provide login and cookie functionality.

+### 💖 Health
+Communicates with microservices to see if they're healthy, degraded or down.

 ### 👤 Candidate Service
 Provides a source of truth for candidate entities in the system.